susy2015/ZInvisible/README.md

 make -j8
 ```

 Copy some files from Caleb.
+The text files are used by makePlots, and the root files are used by moneyplot.
 ```
 cp /uscms/home/caleb/nobackup/SusyAnalysis/CMSSW_9_4_4/src/ZInvisible/Tools/sampleSets.txt .
 cp /uscms/home/caleb/nobackup/SusyAnalysis/CMSSW_9_4_4/src/ZInvisible/Tools/sampleCollections.txt .